-The secondary teaching emphasis will prepare you for a career in teaching math to grades K-12.
-Coursework includes education-focused content that prepares you for receiving your teaching credential and electives may be chosen to meet requirements in the teacher education program.
+The secondary teaching emphasis will prepare you for a career in teaching math to grades 7-12.
+Coursework includes education-focused content that prepares you for pursuing your teaching credential and electives may be chosen to meet requirements in the teacher education program.

 Students who are interested in applying for admission to the Teacher Education Program should consult with their academic advisors and/or contact the Regional Enrollment Office prior to (2 or more semesters before) completion of their degrees.